indieisaconcept/homeyscriptkit/README.md

 ### Installation

-1. Navigate to the `./dist` directory in this repository
-2. Copy the contents of your desired script
+1. Copy the contents of your desired script form the `./dist` directory
-3. Create a new HomeyScript in your Homey's web interface
+2. Create a new HomeyScript in your Homey's web interface
-4. Paste the script contents and save
+3. Paste the script contents and save

 ### Using Scripts in Flows